toshi-koike-akino/qusic/README.md

 In future, our *quantum musicians* may consider:
 - Volume
 - Tempo/Pitch
+- More chords
 - Trend of melody
+- Orchestra
 - Reinforcement learning with rewards by social audiences
+- Derivation of cost Hamiltonian for [QAOA](https://arxiv.org/abs/1411.4028)
 - ...

 # License